abhi ram salammagarionline · fremont, ca

 by Abhi Ram Salammagari and Koushik Salammagari

-2026-05-03 · updated 2026-05-03 · 1353 words · 7 min · tags: benchmarks, mlx, llm, mac-studio, m3-ultra, long-context
+2026-05-03 · updated 2026-05-03 · 1422 words · 7 min · tags: benchmarks, mlx, llm, mac-studio, m3-ultra, dense-bench, long-context

 Mac Studio M3 Ultra with 512 GB unified memory can fit dense 70B-class models at 4-bit quantization with ~390 GB of headroom for KV cache.
 The interesting question isn't can it run — it's what does the curve look like as you push context from 4K to 128K.
 We ran two such models — Llama-3.1-70B-Instruct-4bit and Qwen-2.5-72B-Instruct-4bit — across six prompt lengths and two prompt types via mlx-lm 0.31.2 on MLX 0.31.1.
 The harness is open source: see mlx-dense-bench.